Treatment & Services

 Internship - Booth Memorial Medical Center - Albert Einstein College of Medicine

-Medical School - Universidad de San Carlos de Guatemala
+Medical Education - Universidad de San Carlos de Guatemala

 - Master of Neuroscience and Behavioral Biology, Universidad Pablo de Olavide, Seville, Spain

 - Master in Health Services Administration, Barry University School of Natural and Health Sciences, Miami, Fla.

 - Certificate, Risk Management, Florida Risk Management Institute, Fort Lauderdale, Fla.

 - Neurology - Neuromuscular Medicine